pyrddlgym-project/pyRDDLGym/docs/rddl.rst

    * - ``cosh[theta]``, ``sinh[theta]``, ``tanh[theta]``
      - the hyperbolic cosine, sine and tangent, respectively, of ``theta``

-The new language specification also adds the following:
+The new language specification also adds the following functions:

 .. list-table:: New Functions
    :widths: 60 60